fbpx

 Galway was all lit up!
 Photo credit: Marcie Cheung

-After dropping off our shopping bags back at the hotel, we headed to McSwiggans Steak + Seafood Restaurant.
-They have amazing whiskey drinks and the steamed mussels made my soul happy!
+After dropping our shopping bags at the hotel, we headed to McSwiggans Steak + Seafood Restaurant.
+Their whiskey drinks were incredible, and the steamed mussels made my soul happy!

 Image of a pot of mussels from McSwiggans in Galway